-I started sampling facemask shapes for family and friends using leftover fabric from previous commissions.
+I started sampling facemask shapes using leftover fabric from previous commissions.
 Natural and blue linen, navy and floral printed cotton and woolen tartan.

 Natural linen is breathable and holds a crisp line in the folds.
 I’ve used thin elastic to hug round the ears for a snug fit and backed the facemask with a tightweave cotton fabric, which has a slit in the centre to give you the option of inserting your own filter.